kevinwlau/refarch-cloudnative-auth/README.md

 1. Locally in JVM

-To run the Orders microservice locally in JVM, please complete the [Building the app](#building-the-app) section.
+To run the Auth microservice locally in JVM, please complete the [Building the app](#building-the-app) section.

+2. Locally in Containers

+To run the Auth microservice locally in container, you need [Docker](https://www.docker.com/) to be locally present in your system.

 ### Locally in JVM